NVIDIA Omniverse™ Platform

 Omniverse supports renderers compliant with Pixar’s Hydra architecture, one of which is the new Omniverse RTX Renderer that fully exploits hardware RT cores in NVIDIA Turing and Ampere architectures to do real-time hardware-accelerated ray tracing and path-tracing.

 The renderer does not rasterize before ray-tracing, which allows for very large scenes to be handled in real-time.
 It has two modes: traditional ray tracing for fast performance and path tracing for the highest quality results.

 The Omniverse RTX Renderer natively supports multiple GPUs in a single system and will soon support interactive rendering across multiple systems.

-NVIDIA Omniverse can now connect to numerous content creation applications and NVIDIA has created Apps and Experiences to showcase its capabilities in different workflows.
+NVIDIA Omniverse can now connect to numerous content creation applications and NVIDIA has created Apps to showcase its capabilities in different workflows.

 Apps are built using Omniverse Kit and although quite useful on their own, they can serve as a starting point for developers to build-upon and extend or create their own.
-These Apps are available as examples to technical artists and developers and will continually be gaining new features and capabilities.
+These Apps can serve as examples to technical artists and developers and will continually be gaining new features and capabilities.

 Looking to evaluate the Omniverse platform?Apply for early access

 From beginners just starting their first AI projects to professionals applying advanced robotics technology ...Read More

 Virtual experiences are changing the way we work, play and collaborate.
 Immersive environments are delivering new levels of ...Read More